wearefrank/ladybug/README.md

   - `npm publish`
   - `git tag vX.Y.Z`, with X.Y.Z being the latest version of the package, which you can find in your `package.json` (for example `0.0.12`)
   - `git push origin vX.Y.Z`, with X.Y.Z being the version you just specified.
+    - When Chrome cannot be started because the binary is not found: set CHROME_BIN=C:\...\chrome.exe
+    - When Chrome cannot be started (two attempts are done by the command), shut down Chrome (in which probably two tabs have been opened)
-- You have now successfully published the NPM package
+- You have now successfully published the NPM package, see https://www.npmjs.com/package/@wearefrank/ladybug

 ### Creating and publishing WebJar
 - Navigate to [WebJars](https://webjars.org)